Lukasdotcom/fantasy-manager/README.md

 8. Ranking tables for(Only in leagues):
    1. Top points for every matchday
    2. Top points in total
+   3. Filter by origin (Fantasy, Prediction, or all)
 9. Many ways to search through players:
    1. By price
    2. By total points